 In this post I’ll walk you through all of the tips and tricks for hiking in the rain that I’ve accumulated over the last 10 years of camping.
 Between my awful first two-week camping trip (where it rained every day for ten days straight) and hiking on the New Zealand’s wet and wild West Coast a decade later, I developed a love for hiking regardless of the conditions.

 So read on for some tips to make hiking in the rain a warm, dry and happy experience!

 Tips for Hiking in the Rain: Quick Summary

-This is a long article, so I’ve summarized my top five tips here.
+This is a long article, so I’ve summarized my top five tips for wet weather hiking here.
 If you only follow these five things, you’ll be in good shape.
 (Though read up on the other tips below because there’s a lot of good info on how to stay warm and dry in the rain!)